Kefir salsa makes for the richness of an avocado with tomatoes, with the sourness of a probiotic; add one of your favourite-chilis.

 Herbs and spices are big in our family; wonderful benefits of adding interesting flavours to our foods but they are also rich in many phytochemicals which make oft unknown contributions to our wellness.
 What is basil has a lot of scientific backing however; it is arguably my favourite.

 A C. difficile infection is not uncommon after antibiotic treatment.
-It's a bacterium that infects the colon causing diarrhoea and can cause life-threatening damage to the large intestine.
-There is a "window of vulnerability" after the medication that not only attacks the target pathogen but also disrupts the friendly flora; this facilitates the germination of the spores of this nasty bug.
+It's a bacterium that infects the colon resulting in diarrhoea and can cause life-threatening damage to the large intestine.
+There is a "window of vulnerability" after the medication which not only attacks the target pathogen but also disrupts the friendly flora; this facilitates the germination of the spores of this nasty bug.

 Recommendations are for a probiotic to re-establish the microbiome immediately after the medication.
 Much research has been done on SER 109 composed of Firmicutes spores clearly demonstrating the benefits.